Salviavi/salvia-kitchen/content.md

 Inexpensive, healthy and great-tasting meals, without even having to order manually!
 It feels truly magical.
 (Budi) The AI algorithm is crazy good, it chooses the right meals for me every time.
 It's amazing not to worry about food anymore!
 (Hengky)
-Omnifood is a life saver!
+Salvia Kitchen is a life saver!
 I just started a company, so there's no time for cooking.
 I couldn't live without my daily meals now!
 (Lina)
-I got Omnifood for the whole family, and it frees up so much time!
+I got Salvia Kitchen for the whole family, and it frees up so much time!
 Plus, everything is organic and vegan and without plastic.
 (Romlah)

 ### Section with logos of featured publications [see images]